codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ## Working with applications in Products
 Selecting a Product displays the applications assigned to that Product, organized by the Environments defined for them.

-{{site.data.callout.callout_tip}}
-**TIP**
-**Products, applications, and Environments**
-Applications assigned to Products are only valid in the context of the Environment to which they belong.
-If you haven't created an Environment, or if the applications in the Product are not in the cluster or namespace mapped to existing Environments, selecting the Product displays an empty page.
-{{site.data.callout.end}}

 ### View and compare deployed versions for dependencies
 View the dependencies included with each application, and compare versions of the application and dependencies deployed in different Environments.
-Track the progress of the applications, understand the changes made, and ensure that customers are using the latest or most appropriate release.

-**Table and YAML views**
-* Table: Compare more than two applications.
-* YAML: Compare up to two applications.

-**Dependency chart versions**
-* List the charts (dependencies) deployed with the application and the release version for each
+Helm-based applications show the release version of the application.
+This is the _app version_ as defined in the Helm chart, identifying the specific release version in the different Environments.

+You can:
+* View the application’s dependencies and their versions.
+Useful to identify which version is deployed where.
-* Compare versions of dependencies in the different applications
+* Compare release versions of the dependencies across deployments in different Environments.
+Useful for troubleshooting as you can identify if the version that works in dev is the same as the version with the problem in staging.
-* Show a concise view of the

 ##### How to